 Every fall, aspen groves stun us with their brilliance.
 Despite drought, global warming and horribly managed forests, they faithfully turn radiant yellow.
 This year seems more vibrant than ever — good excuse to practice using my new Canon S100 camera.

-I like Lou’s Canon G12, so when he suggested I upgrade to Canon’s S100 instead, I was skeptical.
+I like the Canon G12, so I was skeptical about the S100.
 Yes the S100 is smaller with just about the same horsepower, but would I miss too many shots without an optical viewfinder (G12 has one, S100 does not)?
 I am still learning the camera, and the lack of viewfinder hopefully will be something I’ll get accustomed to.
 In bright light the LCD is a bit hard to read, but I compensate by taking a larger picture to crop later in Photoshop.
 The feature I like best is the ability to program the control ring that surrounds the lens on the front of the camera.
 I set this for exposure, and with the histogram displayed on the LCD as I bracket the shot, I get a lot of help with perfecting exposure.

 Regarding size over viewfinder, advantage of size is winning.
 I would not have taken the S100 on the bike ride if it was the G12.
 Indeed, I rode for a while with it in my hand until the vista I was looking for opened up.
 This would not have been as easy with the bulky G12.
 Another impressive feature in this little camera, which will be especially helpful for ski shots, is the burst mode for action shots.
 The High Speed Burst HQ mode can capture 8 shots at 9.6fps (burst mode is difficult for shooting moving action without an optical viewfinder, but can be done with practice.)